-12 tips to treat colds and flu the "natural" way
+14 home remedies to treat colds and flu the 'natural' way

-Looking for a treatment for your cold or flu symptoms?
-Here are 12 tips for "natural" flu and cold remedies that may relieve your symptoms.
+Here are 14 tips for 'natural' flu and cold remedies that may help relieve your symptoms.